steinuil/steinuil.github.io/posts/dotnet-on-nix.md

 ---

 First I thought I could cross-compile the bot and then just run the compiled version, so I wouldn't have to bother with packaging the dependencies.
-Cross-compiling a .NET Core/5.0 program using the `dotnet` cli is very easy, you just have to specify the [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) and use the `--self-contained` switch so the target machine doesn't need to have the .NET runtime installed.
+Cross-compiling a .NET Core program using the `dotnet` cli is very easy, you just have to specify the [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) and use the `--self-contained` flag so the target machine doesn't need to have the .NET runtime installed to run it.

 ```shell
 $ dotnet publish --self-contained -r linux-arm64 -c Release
 ```

 I sent the output to the pi and inspected it with `ldd`.
-Running binaries on NixOS is [not as easy](https://nixos.wiki/wiki/Packaging/Binaries) as on other Linux distros, because the paths to the dynamically loaded libraries are completely different compared to other distros.
+Running binaries on NixOS is [not as easy](https://nixos.wiki/wiki/Packaging/Binaries) as on other Linux distros, because the paths to the dynamically loaded libraries are not predictable, so those hardcoded in the source are usually wrong.

 I tried to patch the binary with `patchelf` but didn't have much luck; even when I did manage to make it run it just printed this message: